Frack Free South Africa

-Frack Free SA is powered by volunteers – including Fracktavistas, one Fearless Leader (or maybe more), a whole lot of Anti-Fracking Angels and a few Fairies – who have drawn a line in the sand and are determined to take back the power from the politicians and greedy corporations who have short-term gains as their objectives and do not care about the havoc left behind when they pocket their money and move on.
+Frack Free SA is powered by volunteers – including Fracktavistas, a Fearless Leader (or maybe more), a whole lot of Anti-Fracking Angels and a few Fairies – who have drawn a line in the sand and are determined to take back the power from the politicians and greedy corporations who have short-term gains as their objectives and do not care about the havoc left behind when they pocket their money and move on.

 “We will be remembered for what we refuse to allow to be destroyed.
 The crusade can be lonely and draining, but with fractivistas like those around us, we will, without any doubt, prevail, and leave intact catchments for our grandkids.” – Nicky McLeod ENVIRONMENTAL & RURAL SOLUTIONS Matatiele.